mmanderson/docker-swarm-init/README.md

 ### Verifying the elastic stack

 Once you have used ansible to provision the services, you should be able to access the nginx "front-end" server to verify the services.
-For the local environment, you can access it at 10.100.199.102.
+For the local environment, you can access it at 10.10.99.102.
 Switch that address in the links below to the appropriate one for the environment you provisioned and deployed into.

-[http://10.100.199.102](http://10.100.199.102) - will access the main Kibana page.
+[http://10.10.99.102](http://10.10.99.102) - will access the main Kibana page.

+**NOTE:** You won't be able to set up an index until you have generated some log data into the ElasticStack from the swarm.

 ### Ansible playbook to set up the docker swarm